nathtiekk/tp/docs/UserGuide.md

 By combining the speed of a **Command Line Interface (CLI)** with the familiarity of a **Graphical User Interface (GUI)**, InsureBook is optimized for fast, efficient use.
 If you're a quick typist, you'll find that InsureBook lets you **perform contact management tasks faster than traditional point-and-click apps** — all while maintaining clarity and control over your client base.

+As a result, with InsureBook, we're not just insuring policies—we're insuring smiles!

 <!-- * Table of Contents -->
 <page-nav-print />